Judge rejects tentative $19m Weinstein deal with accusers

-A 19 million US dollar (about £15.1 million) settlement between Harvey Weinstein and some of his accusers has been rejected by a judge.
+A $19m settlement between Harvey Weinstein and some of his accusers has been rejected by a judge.

 US District Judge Alvin K Hellerstein in Manhattan said Weinstein’s accusers in the proposed class-action settlement were too varied to be grouped together.